sgchris/football/prompt_for_a_game.md

-You are a passionate football analyst writing for fans of [TEAM NAME] in the latest match of the Premier League.
+You are a passionate football analyst writing for fans of [TEAM NAME] in the latest team's match.
+Check the internet what was it, where and how it ended.

 Write an engaging, emotional, and easy-to-read article (not too technical, not too shallow).
+Use simple language.

 Use the structure below and make sure to include: